luffyTaro202/PHP_CRUD_APP/README.md

 # PHP_CRUD_APP
+>Create a databse and name it to_do_task_management
-Run the to_do_task_management.sql in your localhost mysql database file before running the PHP File
+>Run the to_do_task_management.sql in your localhost mysql database
+>Run the index.php file to start the application